 - All Testing Center activities including scheduling, submitting and returning exams will occur electronically.
-Paper exams are no longer accepted (unless prior approval).
+Paper exams and Testing Administration Forms are no longer accepted.

 - All testing appointments are by appointment only.
 Students are not permitted in the Testing Center without a confirmed appointment.
 Walk-Ins are not permitted.